 "Basic economy"

 But then, the industry went from one crisis to another since 9/11.
 To get through the turbulence in the wake of the 2008 crisis, airlines started charging for bags.
 The strategy worked so well they extended the price discrimination to seating and boarding.
 Aircraft seating maps are like real estate in Manhattan – a grid of individually priced addresses.
 How much you pay depends on how far you are willing to sit from prime locations.
 Even exit row seats are sold to the highest bidders, instead of being reserved for those who are willing and able to help in case of an emergency.
 How that policy does not contravene safety regulations, only lawyers can explain.
 If you think about it, the basic economy fare buys merely the privilege to enter a security checkpoint and arrive at a boarding gate, and then, aboard the aircraft, the ticket guarantees a seat belt.
 Everything else is priced as an option.
 Passengers can use their air miles to pay for options, but loyalty points do not have the purchasing power they did before.
-Too many points chasing the same few privileges, have caused inflation.
+Too many points, chasing the same few privileges, have caused inflation.

-Part 6 Balance and distribution
+6 Balance and distribution

 There seems to be evidence behind claims that happier cows make better milk and cheese; or why you should pay more for organic.
 Whether we can make similar claims or not, in our efforts to make services more sustainable, we shouldn't forget why they make us happy.
 Services make life comfortable, safe, and secure, and are there when we need them.
 Some we don't even realise they're there until they fail.
 On the other end of the emotional spectrum, services create excitement by making possible the impossible, extending our range, and closing the gaps between what we have and what we need, and between what we can and cannot.
 In return, we willingly pay for them, including taxes for services provided by governments.
 Services are voluntary by nature, on both sides of the demand-supply equation.
-Therefore, when loading them with sustainability costs, we have keep in mind the balance and distribution across a set of promises.
+Therefore, when loading them with sustainability costs, we have to keep in mind the balance and distribution across a set of promises.

 "Hierarchy of concerns"